Synephrine: Names

-There has been some confusion about the biological effects of synephrine because of the similarity of this un-prefixed name to the names m-synephrine, Meta-synephrine and Neosynephrine, all of which refer to a related drug and naturally-occurring amine more commonly known as phenylephrine.
+There has been some confusion about the biological effects of synephrine because of the similarity of this un-prefixed name to the names m-synephrine, Meta-synephrine and Neosynephrine, all of which refer to a related drug and naturally occurring amine more commonly known as phenylephrine.
 Although there are chemical and pharmacological similarities between synephrine and phenylephrine, they are nevertheless different substances.
 The confusion is compounded by the fact that synephrine has been marketed as a drug under numerous different names, including Sympatol, Sympathol, Synthenate, and oxedrine, while phenylephrine has also been called m-Sympatol.
 The synephrine with which this article deals is sometimes referred to as p-synephrine in order to distinguish it from its positional isomers, m-synephrine and o-synephrine.
 A comprehensive listing of alternative names for synephrine may be found in the ChemSpider entry (see Chembox, at right).
-Confusion over the distinctions between p- and m-synephrine has even contaminated the primary research literature.
+Confusion exists over the distinctions between p- and m-synephrine.
+However, an examination of the references cited in support of this statement show that all the evidence for the presence of m-synephrine in C. aurantium derives from a report by Penzak and co-workers, whose Abstract states that m-synephrine was found in C. aurantium, whereas a close reading of the text of the paper itself reveals that the authors (although apparently uncertain about which synephrine regio-isomer had been found in the plant by earlier investigators) were aware that their analytical technique could not distinguish between m- and p-synephrine, and did not claim that m-synephrine was present.
+Thus the Abstract is at variance with the experimental findings given in the full text of the paper, but this error has propagated through subsequent publications.
 Even the name "p-synephrine" is not unambiguous, since it does not specify stereochemistry.
 The only completely unambiguous names for synephrine are: (R)-(−)-4-[1-hydroxy-2-(methylamino)ethyl]phenol (for the l-enantiomer); (S)-(+)-4-[1-hydroxy-2-(methylamino)ethyl]phenol (for the d-enantiomer); and (R,S)-4-[1-hydroxy-2-(methylamino)ethyl]phenol (for the racemate, or d,l-synephrine) (see Chemistry section).